skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 Here in the `resolve` function, we simply add a new post to the `PostList` array and return it.

 Now we need to assign this to our schema.
-So, update our schema to be like this:
+So, our updated schema looks like this:

 ~~~
 const Schema = new GraphQLSchema({